On the optimal objective value of random linear programs: The lower bound on in subgaussian setting

-with probability $1-n^{-\omega(1)}$, and the statement of the theorem follows.
-In view of the above, to complete the proof it is sufficient to verify the statement under the assumption $m(n)=n^{O(1)}$.
-In what follows, we assume that $m(n)\leq n^{K'}$ for some number $K'>0$ independent of $n$.
+In view of the above, to complete the proof it is sufficient to verify the statement under the assumption $m_n=n^{O(1)}$.
+In what follows, we assume that $m_n\leq n^{K'}$ for some number $K'>0$ independent of $n$, and $\varepsilon>0$ is a small constant.

-We shall construct a ``good'' event of high probability, condition on a realization of the matrix $A$ from that event, and then follow the iterative scheme outlined at the beginning of the section to construct a feasible solution.
+We shall construct a ``good'' event of high probability, condition on a realization of the matrix $A=A(n)$ from that event, and then follow the iterative scheme outlined at the beginning of the section to construct a feasible solution.
 Set

 and define an integer $k_0=k_0(n)$ as